Vinaya Vidheya Rama: Production

 Rishi Punjabi, who worked with Boyapati Sreenu on Sarrainodu and Jaya Janaki Nayaka, was the initial cinematographer.
 He shot half of the film before opting out, due to scheduling conflicts.
 As a result, Arthur A. Wilson completed the rest of the portions.
 It was his fourth collaboration with Boyapati Sreenu after Bhadra, Simha, and Dammu.
+A.S.
+Prakash worked as the production designer of the film marking his third collaboration with Boyapati Srinu after Simha (film) and Legend (2014 film).

 The film also marks the return of Tamil actor Prashanth in Telugu films after nearly 25 years following Tholi Muddhu (1993).

 Music

 The music was composed by Devi Sri Prasad in his fourth collaboration with Boyapati after Bhadra, Tulasi, Legend and Jaya Janaki Nayaka and his third collaboration with Charan after Yevadu and Rangasthalam.